hyperledger/identus-cloud-agent/docs/docusaurus/schemas/create.md

 ```

-The triple `author`, `id`, and `version` are unique for the PRISM Agent instance.
+The PRISM Agent instance's triple `author`, `id`, and `version` are unique.
-So, having a single DID reference that the author uses, creating the credential schema with the same `id` and `version`
+So, having a single [DID](https://github.com/input-output-hk/atala-prism-docs/blob/main/documentation/docs/concepts/glossary.md#decentralized-identifier) reference that the author uses, creating the credential schema with the same `id` and `version`
 is impossible.

 ### 4. Update the credential schema

-In order to upgrade the credential schema you need to perform the following steps:
+To upgrade the credential schema, you need to perform the following steps:

-1. start from the first step and change the JSON Schema
+1. Start from the first step and change the JSON Schema
-2. change the `version` according to the nature of your change
+2. Change the `version` according to the nature of your change
-3. create a new credential schema record with a higher version
+3. Create a new credential schema record with a higher version